 While the concept of a quarter-life crisis is recognized in popular psychology, there is no clinical diagnosis.
 So how do you know if you’re truly suffering a quarter-life crisis, or just feeling a normal amount of anxiety?

-Below we’ve listed some of the most common things people think or feel when they are going through a quarter-life crisis.
+Below I’ve listed some of the most common things people think or feel when they’re going through a quarter-life crisis.
 Just because one or two of these feels familiar doesn’t necessarily mean you’re in crisis mode.
-But if you find that more than a few of these thoughts has crossed your mind recently, then you’re likely going through a difficult period, if not a full quarter-life crisis.
+But if more than a few of these thoughts have crossed your mind recently, then you’re likely going through a difficult period, if not a full quarter-life crisis.

 “I have no idea what I want.”